How to Run a Shareholder Meeting

 Dividend distribution can be debated, but dividends must be proposed by the Board of Directors and then approved by the shareholders.
 You can also discuss capital improvements and debt obligations.

 Shareholders can play a role in what is discussed at the annual meetings by writing the Board of Directors beforehand with their suggestions.
-Shareholders should remember that it is their right to elect the Board of Directors.
-Then the Board of Directors sets the direction of the company.
+While the Board of Directors sets the direction of the company, shareholders should remember that it is their right to elect the Board of Directors.

 There are certain things written minutes should include at a minimum: